Our Hockey History

 WMHA takes pride in our hockey community, and strives to meet the needs of a small but diverse membership of all levels and ages of players.
 Whether taking their first skate at Hockey 1, or Midget players progressing to elite levels, they are all on the Whistler team.

-Meadow Park Sports Centre is located 4 kilometres north of Whistler Village and is easily accessible from a number of ways.
+The Rink is located 4 kilometres north of Whistler Village